infinum/frontend-handbook/React Native/Navigation.md

 `const { top, bottom } = useSafeAreInsets()`

-Since newer android devices started to add notch aswell, you should always define your `Header` height using `height + topInset` value.
+Since newer android devices started to add notch as well, you should always define your `Header` height using `height + topInset` value.